sourcesync/gemini_workshop/README.md

 Follow these installation steps:

-* clone this repository to your machine:
+* Clone this repository to your machine:

 ```>> git clone https://github.com/gosha1128/gemini_workshop.git```

-* use the GCP tools to download the dataset to your machine:
+* Use the GCP tools to download the dataset to your machine:

 ```>> gsutil -m cp -r gs://deepsignal//gemini_workshop .```